Peterborough United F.C.: 1934–1990

 Peterborough United formed in 1934 at Peterborough's Angel Hotel to provide a replacement for Peterborough & Fletton United, who had folded two years previously.
 Peterborough's application to join the Midland League was welcomed by the league, however, the representatives from the club did not have the money to pay for the security deposit, entry fee and subscription.
 Grantham Town loaned the money to The Posh who began selling shares to raise funds.

 4,033 fans attended The Posh's first league match which ended in a 4–0 victory over Gainsborough Trinity.
 William Rigby scored the team's first goal.
 They won the Midland League on six occasions, including five seasons in a row from 1956 to 1960.
 The Posh were elected to The Football League for the beginning of the 1960–61 season, winning Division Four.

 Following the Fourth Division Championship success in 1960–61, The Posh spent seven seasons in the 3rd Division.
 They reached the quarter-finals of the 1964–65 FA Cup, beating Arsenal and Swansea Town along the way before going out to Chelsea.
 They were relegated back to the 4th Division for financial irregularities in the summer of 1968.
 The club took six seasons to return to Division 3, winning the 4th Division championship.

 In 1977–78 the club threatened to go one better until they narrowly missed out on promotion to Division 2 when they drew the last game of the season at champions Wrexham (0–0) when a win was needed to go up.
 The game was notable for the fact that over 2,000 Preston North End fans travelled to Wrexham to watch the game and cheer on the home side – Preston were the club who went up because Peterborough did not win.
-The Wrexham defeat cast a long shadow over the club and it fell into a long decline.
+The Wrexham draw cast a long shadow over the club and it fell into a long decline.
 Relegation followed in 1979 and Posh subsequently spent 12 years back in the 4th division.
 The 1980s was a long story of mismanagement and false dawns, punctuated by the odd cup run.
 March 1984 marked the arrival of striker Errington Kelly on loan; after scoring seven goals in eleven appearances, he was made permanent, and went on to have over 100 appearances for Peterborough over five seasons.